mihait/misc-stuff/influxdb-misc-stats/Readme.rst

 Sample graph query
 ------------------

-Get the backends current sessions for the specified proxy entry (backend name) for the haproxy_host_1.
+Get the backends current sessions for the specified proxy entry (backend name) for the haproxy_host aggregated by 5 min.

 Query: